soyart/ssg/README.md

 ### ssg-manifest

+ssg-manifest reads manifest(s) and apply changes specified in them.
-ssg-manifest supports 3 subcommands:
+Because it is a multi-stage application, ssg-manifest supports 3 subcommands for better user experience:

 - ssg-manifest build

-  This is the default subcommand, and can also be involved with `build` subcommand.
+  This is the default subcommand.
+It can also be invoked with `build` subcommand, for consistency.
+We can specify skip flags to `build`, which will make ssg-manifest skip some particular stages during application of manifests.

   Synopsis: